Don't Give Up (Peter Gabriel and Kate Bush song): Music videos

 Two music videos were created for the song.
 The first, by Godley & Creme, is a single take of Gabriel and Bush, as they sing, in an embrace, while the sun behind them enters a total eclipse and re-emerges.
 Of the shoot, Gabriel remarked, "There are worse ways of earning a living."
 According to Gabriel, Godley & Creme suggested the idea of Bush and Gabriel holding each other for the entire video.
 Before the filming of the music video, Gabriel contacted his wife Jill to secure her support for the concept.

 I didn't fight their idea, but I thought that five minutes of groping Kate in front of the world was perhaps not the best thing for a dodgy marriage.
 At the time I felt I needed... a blessing.
 Anyway, Jill was great about it.
 She said something like, "Of course, darling, you go right ahead," and then the video hurt her every time she saw it.

 The video was featured in the final broadcast of the channel Europa TV in November 1986.
 A second video, directed by Jim Blashfield and produced by Melissa Marsland in 1988, features the singers' faces superimposed over film of a town and its people in disrepair.

 Critical reception

 In his review for Music Week, Jerry Smith wrote that "Don't Give Up" was "arguably the best track on Gabriel's latest album, So, with earthy vocal strikingly counterpointed by Kate Bush's wonderful voice".
 Rolling Stone contrasted Gabriel's "mournful" vocal delivery with Bush's "voice of life" that "penetrates the gloom".
 Billboard said that Gabriel and Bush created a "mood of hopeful melancholy" with their "somberly thoughtful" and "otherworldly" vocals.
+Jon Young of Musician magazine characterised "Don't Give Up" as "a heart-rending ballad that counterpoints his simple, moving performance with an absurdly mannered display by guest Kate Bush", adding that the song demonstrated Gabriel's "conflicting impulses".